louis-richard/irfu-python/README.rst

 Credits
 -------
-This software was developped by Louis RICHARD (louisr@irfu.se) based on the IRFU-MATLAB library.
+This software was developed by Louis RICHARD (louisr@irfu.se) based on the IRFU-MATLAB library.

 Acknowledgement
 ---------------